NCSU-Libraries/visualization_templates/images/teaching_and_viz/readme.md

-# Teaching and Visualization Lab *Photoshop* Templates
+# Teaching and Visualization Lab Image Guides
 **Overview:** The Teaching and Visualization Lab provides the largest format visual experience with a 270 degree viewing angle, excellent for delivering high-impact presentations or large-format visualizations.

 **Technical Details**